Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming Betting Trends

+- Texas Tech covered seven times in 13 chances against the spread last season.

-- Texas Tech won seven games against the spread last season, failing to cover or pushing six times.
+- Wyoming won six games against the spread last season, failing to cover or pushing seven times.

-- The Red Raiders were favored by 14 points or more once last season, and covered the spread.
+- When playing as at least 14-point underdogs last year, the Cowboys had an ATS record of 3-2.

 Texas Tech & Wyoming 2023 Futures Odds